gruntjs-updater/grunt-deploy-site/README.md

 ## The "deploy_site" task

 ### Overview

+The `deploy-site` grunt package leverages git to copy a specified folder from within your project to a git repository.

+#### Use Case

+* managing a `gh-pages` site
+* deploying applications
+* continuous integration tasks

 In your project's Gruntfile, add a section named `deploy_site` to the data object passed into `grunt.initConfig()`.

 ```js